-Nevetheless, doctors are increasingly convinced that there is a connection between childhood asthma and indoor pet (and dust mite) allergens.
+Doctors are increasingly convinced, however, that there is a connection between childhood asthma and indoor pet (and dust mite) allergens.

 Facts about Childhood Asthma?

-First of all, the rate of childhood asthma natiownide has grown in a big way over the past 25 years.
+First of all, the rate of childhood asthma natiownide has mushroomed over the past 25 years.
 It has jumped more than 75% since 1990.
 Today, more than 17 million Americans have asthma, and three out of every four of them were diagnosed when they were youngsters.

 In addition, asthma is a complex, complicated disease.
 That’s why doctors hesitate to say directly that indoor allergens cause childhood asthma.
 They now believe that allergens alone cannot create the problem.
 Just like the causes of indoor allergies, asthma seems to happen when a genetic tendency is combined with environmental triggers.

 Finally, doctors have known for years that long exposure to indoor allergens will worsen symptoms in children already diagnosed with asthma.
-More recently they discovered that the risk of developing asthma jumps 500% for kids living around high levels of indoor contaminants.
+More recently they’ve learned that the risk of developing asthma jumps 500% for kids living around high levels of indoor contaminants.

-In conclusion, parents can protect their children only if they learn about the indoor allergens that provoke asthma AND find ways to reduce the number of those allergens present in their home.
+In conclusion, parents can help protect their children if they learn about the indoor allergens that provoke asthma AND find ways to reduce the number of those allergens present in their home.

 Facts about Indoor Allergens